alefore/weblog/ten-years-of-edge.md

 #### Acceptance

 I have to understand and accept when a burst is coming to its conclusion.
-**Things seem implausibly difficult today may become trivial in the future**.
+**Things that seem impossibly difficult today may become trivial in the future**.
 I find this very encouraging.